Kansas Teenager Tags World-Record Whitetail Buck

 Paslie Werth’s incredible non-typical buck officially measures 271-4/8, making it the highest-scoring whitetail ever taken by a female hunter

-Paslie Werth wasn’t out to set any records when she pulled the trigger on a huge non-typical whitetail buck last September.
+Paslie Werth wasn’t out to set any records when she pulled the trigger on a huge non-typical whitetail buck in September of 2020.
 She was simply enjoying a youth-season deer hunt on a farm owned by her grandparents, and continuing a hunting tradition established by her parents and siblings.
 But after the mandatory 60-day drying period, her Kansas buck officially measured 271-4/8, making it the Boone and Crockett record book’s highest-scoring non-typical whitetail deer ever killed by a female hunter.
 Here’s the story of her incredible world-record buck.

 Paslie, a high-school freshman who participates in tennis, track, and 4-H activities at school, sees deer hunting as a natural extension of a family life that embraces all things wild.
 “We love spending time outdoors as a family,” she says.
 “We hunt everything—turkeys, pheasants, quail, doves, and more.
 Getting a nice deer is great, but mostly I love just seeing what wildlife is active that day.
 It’s beautiful out there, and we never know what we’re going to see.”